shimspedy/sengov/content/articles/free-government-smartphone.md

 {{< / faq >}}

-Newphone Wireless is committed to eliminating barriers to communication by offering free tablets and unlimited plans to those eligible through the Lifeline Program and ACP.
+Newphone Wireless is committed to eliminating barriers to communication by offering f Free Government Smartphones  and unlimited plans to those eligible through the Lifeline Program and ACP.